Posts Tagged “ARFID”

 Note: In this blog, we use identity-first language (e.g., “an autistic individual”) to reflect those who embrace autism as an identity category – a diverse way of perceiving and interacting with the world (Taboas et al., 2022; Bury et al., 2020).
-However, we recognize that this language may not be suitable for everyone in the community.
+However, we recognize that this language choice may not be suitable for everyone in the community.
 Whenever possible, please ask individuals about the language appropriate for them.

 Living with and treating an eating disorder may be complicated by the presence of a co-occurring condition, particularly when the condition shares characteristics with an eating disorder.
 One such condition that shares some psychopathology with a disordered eating mindset—and is frequently seen alongside an eating disorder diagnosis—is autism spectrum disorder.